 Alternatives to the Logitech G Pro X

 However, as great as this headset, it’s hardly the only option.
-If you’re a console gamer primarily, gaming headsets like the HyperX Cloud Flight S and Razer Thresher Ultimate will offer a little more for, with wireless audio and surround sound support on PlayStation 4 and Xbox One respectively.
-Similarly, the SteelSeries Arctis 1 Wireless is a little better suited to the Nintendo Switch.
+If you’re a console gamer primarily, gaming headsets like the HyperX Cloud Flight S ($279 at Amazon) and Razer Thresher Ultimate (on the product’s website) will offer a little more for, with wireless audio and surround sound support on PlayStation 4 and Xbox One, respectively.
+Similarly, the SteelSeries Arctis 1 Wireless ($64 at Amazon) is a little better suited to the Nintendo Switch.

 If you’re a PC gamer, you might not feel as strong a need for wireless sound—most desktop PC setups don’t exactly have much distance to cover.
-In that case the wired Logitech G Pro X is otherwise identical to this headset, and it’s $70 cheaper.
-The Razer BlackShark V2 is also a great option, and arguably the best PC gaming headset on the market right now.
+In that case the wired Logitech G Pro X is otherwise identical to this headset, and it’s cheaper at $79 at Amazon.
+The Razer BlackShark V2 is also a great option for $79 at Amazon.

 It doesn’t work at all with the Xbox Series X, nor does it work with any other Xbox.
 There’s no wired connection option, and most versions of Xbox only support USB wireless audio from headsets made exclusively for the platform.

 The Logitech G Pro X doesn’t have a way to connect to an iPhone or Android device.
 The only way this headset can connect to anything is with a USB dongle, so pretty much any mobile device is off the table.